jfrog/artifactory-docker-examples/docker-compose/README.md

 ---
 ### Database Driver
 The database used in these examples is PostgreSQL.
-For Artifactory to communicate with the database, it needs the database driver mounted into its Tomcat's lib directory.
-You need to download the PostgreSQL driver (jar file) from [PostgreSQL download page](https://jdbc.postgresql.org/download.html) to your home directory.
-Direct link to driver: [https://jdbc.postgresql.org/download/postgresql-9.4.1212.jar](https://jdbc.postgresql.org/download/postgresql-9.4.1212.jar)
-In all examples using PostgreSQL, the file is mounted like this:
-`~/postgresql-9.4.1212.jar:/opt/jfrog/artifactory/tomcat/lib/postgresql-9.4.1212.jar`
+The PostgreSQL database driver comes pre-loaded into the Artifactory Docker image, but you can still use other databases without any conflicts.

 #### Using Different Databases
 Artifactory can run with other databases.
 For more details on supported databases and how to set them up for use with Artifactory, please refer to [Changing the Database](https://www.jfrog.com/confluence/display/RTF/Changing+the+Database) in the JFrog Artifactory Use Guide.